 Improving team performance without thoroughly assessing the current situation is challenging.
 And before you assess your team’s performance, it’s also important to know the key performance metrics.

 As Jeff Haden highlights, “measuring is important, but measuring what you need to measure and measuring it the right way is critical.”

 To help you get started with assessing your current team’s performance, look into the following metrics:

 - Efficiency — What’s your team’s efficiency with assigned tasks and projects?

-- Quality — are they doing quality work?
+- Quality — Are they doing quality work?
 You can measure this with output results, such as customer feedback, app signups, booked meetings, etc.

-Think about the following:
+Consider the following: